 Your children must learn the importance of giving back.
 As they earn and save money, help them set aside some of it to donate to a charity or help someone in need.
 This will instill in them the importance of helping others.

-By teaching your children about money early on, you’ll set them up for success later in life.
-These conversations will help them make sound financial decisions and build good habits that will last a lifetime.
+Put simply, by teaching your children about money and the importance of giving early on, you’ll set them up for success later in life.
+These conversations and experiences will help them make sound financial decisions and build good habits that will last a lifetime.

 Explain The Difference Between Needs And Wants